Algebraic Criterion and Graph-Theoretic Construction of Intrinsic Superconducting Diode Effects

 Within the phenomenological theory of superconductivity \cite{RN77,RN76,RN79}, the form factor for Cooper pairs, denoted by $\mathscr{T}(\hat{\boldsymbol{k}})$, depends on the unit vector $\hat{\boldsymbol{k}}$ in momentum space.
 The Matsubara Green's function for the electron system described by $H(\boldsymbol{k})$ is given by $\mathcal{G}(\boldsymbol{k},i\omega_n) = \left[i\omega_n - H(\boldsymbol{k})\right]^{-1}$, where $\omega_n = (2n+1)\pi k_B T$ is the fermionic Matsubara frequency at temperature $T$.

-In evaluating Eq. (\ref{sym}), we note that the superconducting pairing strength $\Delta_{\boldsymbol{q}}$ in physical systems is significantly smaller than the band splitting $\Delta_{Spl}$ [i.e., $\Delta_{\boldsymbol{q}}\ll \Delta_{Spl} $, as shown in Fig. \ref{fig1} (c)].
-As a result, bands far from the Fermi surface contribute negligibly to superconductivity, leading to an incomplete trace in the calculation of Eq. (\ref{sym}) (Sec.
-S3 in SM \cite{SMs}).
-To circumvent this limitation, we consider the opposite unphysical limit ($\Delta_{\boldsymbol{q}}\gg \Delta_{Spl} $), in which the split bands are approximated by a single Fermi surface.
-This allows for a complete trace computation in Eq. (\ref{sym}) (Sec.
-S5 in SM \cite{SMs}), and enables us to derive a general diagnostic criterion.
-Importantly, for the purpose of idensifying the nonreciprocity, the two limits are qualitatively equivalent.
+The conventional approach to evaluating Eq. (\ref{sym}) adopts the physical limit where the superconducting pairing strength $\Delta_{\boldsymbol{q}}$ is much smaller than the band splitting $\Delta_{Spl}$ [i.e., $\Delta_{\boldsymbol{q}} \ll \Delta_{Spl}$, Fig. \ref{fig1}(c)].
+In this regime, bands distant from the Fermi surface contribute negligibly to superconductivity, resulting in an incomplete trace in Eq. (\ref{sym}) (see Sec.
+S5 in the SM \cite{SMs}).
+In contrast, we postulate the opposite, theoretical limit ($\Delta_{\boldsymbol{q}} \gg \Delta_{Spl}$), where the split bands are approximated by a single Fermi surface.
+This enables a complete trace evaluation of Eq. (\ref{sym}) (Sec.
+S7 in the SM \cite{SMs}), a crucial step for deriving a general diagnostic criterion.
+Crucially, for identifying nonreciprocity, these two limits are qualitatively equivalent.
+This equivalence stems from the fact that the nonreciprocal response originates from the intrinsic asymmetry of the electronic bands, not from the magnitude of the pairing strength.

 To illustrate, we use the emergence of FF state for example.
 In the band basis, the nonreciprocity-contributing term in $\alpha_{\boldsymbol{q}}$ to the linear-$\boldsymbol{q}$ order can be expressed as a weighted sum over all bands $[N_{F,s}v_{F,s}(k_{F,s}) \Delta E_s]$ (Sec.
-S4 in SM \cite{SMs}), where $N_{F,s}$ is the density of states (DOS), $v_{F,s}(k_{F,s})$ is the Fermi velocity at Fermi wave vector $k_{F,s}$, and $\Delta E_s$ is the energy difference between $\pm \boldsymbol{k}$ on band $s$.
+S6 in SM \cite{SMs}), where $N_{F,s}$ is the density of states (DOS), $v_{F,s}(k_{F,s})$ is the Fermi velocity at Fermi wave vector $k_{F,s}$, and $\Delta E_s$ is the energy difference between $\pm \boldsymbol{k}$ on band $s$.
 Using the Rashba model as an example [with $\Delta_{\boldsymbol{q}}\ll \Delta_{Spl} $, Fig. \ref{fig1} (c)], the FF state originates from the band antisymmetry about zero momentum.
 In Fig. \ref{fig1} (c), the net nonreciprocity arises from the imbalance in $N_{F,s}$ between two split bands \cite{RN81}.
 Since $v_{F,+}(k_{F,+})\approx v_{F,-}(k_{F,-})$, $\Delta E_{+}\approx-\Delta E_{-}$ and $N_{F,s} \propto k_{F,s}/v_{F,s}(k_{F,s})$, the dominant linear-$\boldsymbol{q}$-dependent contribution to $\alpha_{\boldsymbol{q}}$ is proportional to $\sum_s k_{F,s}\Delta E_s$ and is governed by the lower band with the larger $k_F$ [Fig. \ref{fig1}(c)].